 First Method: Upgrading PS4 Internal Hard Drive

-This method benefits mostly from the fact that PS4 console critically requires that any game or movie you need to play MUST be installed/stored on the internal hard drive of PS4 in order to give the operating system a full control over it.
+This method benefits mostly from the fact that PS4 console critically requires that any game you need to play MUST be installed/stored on the internal hard drive of PS4 in order to give the operating system a full control over it.

 So if we go count the advantages and disadvantages of this method accordingly, we can deduce the following: